 I would like to know which pillow would be best for me.
 I get tons of headaches and stiffness in my neck.
 Which should I purchase?
 I sleep on side and back.

-Hi Jennifer, The type of pillow you’re describing is a down pillow.
-Our down pillows are in the red, blue, and purple packaging! :)
+Hi Jennifer.
+The type of pillow you’re describing is a down pillow.
+Our down pillows are in the red, purple and light blue packaging! :)

 The Down Perfect Pillow contains 90% feather, 10% down.
 We believe the 3-chamber design is best for comfort.
 The outer layers of down prevent you from feeling the feather quills.
 I hope this helps!

-I want to replace some well-loved feather pillows that I purchased from you a good 15 years ago.
+I want to replace some well-loved pillows that I purchased from you a good 15 years ago.
 I believe that they’re the “soft” type.
-They can easily be folded and scrunched up.
+They can easily be folded and scunched up.
 They don’t return to the original shape on their own, like memory foam ones do – they need to be fluffed.
-I find most pillows, even feather ones, far too overstuffed for my liking.
+I find most pillows, even feather ones, far too over stuffed for my liking.
 Do you still offer this sort of loose down pillow?

-I like a heavier pillow that doesn’t bounce back to shape once you lift your head from it.
-Would I be looking for a a soft or medium pillow with a higher down or a higher feather percentage?
+I like a heavier pillow that doesn’t bounce back to the shape once you lift your head from it.
+Would I be looking for a soft or medium pillow with a higher down or higher feather percentage?